higuma/web-audio-recorder-js/README.md

 };
 ```

-You can also set an event handler from constructor parameter.
+You can also set event handlers from constructor parameter.

 ``` javascript
 recorder = new WebAudioRecorder(source, {